Sakaiminato-Matsue (Japan Tottori)

 Sakaiminato is a port city in Japan's Tottori Prefecture, established in 1899 (as an open port for trading with the UK and USA) and as city in 1956.
-Port Sakaiminato is also the cruise port to Matsue (Shimane Prefecture's capital city) and Yasugi (best known for the Adachi Museum of Art and its open-air gardens).
+Port Sakaiminato is also the cruise port to Matsue (Shimane Prefecture's capital city, port locode JPMTE) and Yasugi (best known for the Adachi Museum of Art and its open-air gardens).

 Sakaiminato is located at Yumigahama Peninsula's northern end, surrounded by Lake Nakaumi (west), Miho Bay (east) and Sakai Channel (north).
-The city has population around 35,000 and covers an area of approx 29 km2 (11 mi2).
+The city has population around 35,000, covers land area approx 29 km2 (11 mi2). and is served by Port Sakai (locode JPSAK).

 Following WW2 (1939-1945), the seaport served as a fishing base for all Western Japan's fishing industry.
 Product processing is still a major industry here.
 Here is homeported DBS Cruise Ferry company's cruiseferry Eastern Dream, connecting Japan to Vladivostok (Russia) and Donghae (South Korea).